 We, the psychosocial counselling service, will give you advice on problems that are related to your studies as well as on challenging situations in your private life.

-You may also visit us short-notice and without prior appointment during our open consultation hours at the ServiceCenter' located at the building of tje language and cultural studies at Campus Westend.
-The open counselling hours take place every Tuesday from 1 p.m. till 3 p.m. and Thursday from 10 a.m. till 12 a.m.
+You may also visit us short-notice and without prior appointment during our open consultation hours at the ServiceCenter' located at the building of the language and cultural studies at Campus Westend.
+Open consultation hours►

-During term time we also offer open consultation hours at HfMDK every two weeks, on Wednesday from 2 p.m. till 4 p.m.
+During term time we also offer open consultation hours at HfMDK every two weeks.
 There are also sheduled open counselling hours at the locations of our other affiliated universities.
-For dates see here->.
+For dates see here►

 There may be waiting times before the first consultation depending on the workload of the psychosocial counseling service.
 In general, a first consultation is possible within two to three weeks after your initial request.
 However, depending on the number of requests for appointments and the time slots you as an advice seeker can manage, the waiting times is subject to being shorter or longer.

 It would be advisable for you to arrive at your Advisory Center 10 to 15 minutes prior to your scheduled appointment.
 You will be handed a registration form.
 However, if you prefer, we will of course counsel you anonymously without making records of your personal details.
 In either case, your counsellor will pick you up in the wating area afterwads.
 You will then have an interview with your counsellor to describe your concern and plan how to proceed further.

 For an individual appointment the approximated time of consultation is around 50 minutes.
 At open consultation hours we have assigned 30 minutes to each counselling session.